g-nitin/autoencoders/README.md

 ### Contributing
 Feel free to contribute by opening issues or pull requests.
 Any feedback or improvements are welcome!

+### Motivation
+This project was inspired by MATH529 class at UofSC during the Fall 2023 semester.

 ### Contact
 - **Email:** niting1209@gmail.com